Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_TrackWorkflowProcess.md

 A process is an instance of a workflow.
 When an operation is performed, a data entity is generated, for example an invoice, which in turn initiates a workflow process.
 Therefore, for every single operation performed, an individual instance of the corresponding workflow, that is, a process, is initiated.

-A process has a start and an end point, as well as different stages (places and actions) which the initial data goes through in order to be processed.
+A process has a start and an end place, as well as different stages (places and actions) which the initial data goes through in order to be processed.
 For a detailed description of the workflow elements, see [Workflow and process elements](/ActindoWorkFlow/Overview/02_WorkflowProcessElements.md).

 The workflow process can be tracked to check the status of a whole process or of individual actions, as well as the status and the content of a token.